-Question of the Day: Over a recent 20 year period, what percent of pros investing in large companies "beat the market?"
+Question of the Day: Over a recent 20 year period, what percent of professionals investing in large companies "beat the market?"

-Answer: 94% of investment pros underperformed (see below), so 6% outperformed.
+Answer: 94% of investment pros underperformed (see below), so only 6% "beat the market"

-- Why do you think investors continue to invest their money with professionals despite their record of not being able to "beat the market?"
+- Why do you think investors continue to invest their money with professionals despite their record of not being able to "beat the market” over the long term?

-- Your friend says "you are better off investing with professionals instead of buying a simple index fund (e.g., S&P 500) that matches the market return."
-Do you agree or disagree based on the data above?
+- Your friend says "you are better off investing with professionals instead of buying a simple index fund (e.g., S&P 500) that only matches the market return."
+Do you agree or disagree?

 A UNIQUE SCORECARD FOR THE ACTIVE VERSUS PASSIVE DEBATE There is nothing novel about the index versus active debate.
 It has been a contentious subject for decades, and there are a few strong believers on both sides, with the vast majority of market participants falling somewhere in between.
 Since its first publication in 2002, the SPIVA Scorecard has served as the de facto scorekeeper of the active versus passive debate.
 When headline numbers have deviated from their beliefs, we have heard passionate arguments from both camps.